trekski/doilify/src/engine/nodes/demos/draw_link_comamnd_syntax.md

    - C or c - draw a cubic bezier segment
    - a - draw an arch

- for all the commands apart from `a` the difference to normal SVG d commands is:
+ for all the commands ***apart from `a`*** the difference to normal SVG commands is:
- * upper-case versions (M, L, Q, C) - resent the pen, i.e. implicitly move it to ~BASE~ origin first, and then draw according to the porvided translations.
+ * upper-case versions (M, L, Q, C) - resent the pen, i.e. implicitly move it to `BASE` origin first, and then draw according to the porvided translations.
  * lower-case version: continue drawing from wherever the pen finished after the previous command

- the arcs coded by the `a` command are always drown beginning at where the pen is after the last command. he three `transformation_vector`s, of the `a` command written as
+ the arcs coded by the `a` command are always drawn beginning at where the pen is after the last command.
+The four `transformation_vector`s, of the `a` command written as
  `x1,y1:x2,y2:x3,y3:x4,y4`
  are interpreted as follows
  * x1 and y1  - are radii of the ellipse to be drawn.
 Again: expressed as fixed + fraction of `BASE` length. (setting x1 = y1 results i na circle)
  * x2 and y2 - represent a vector who's argument will be the large axis rotation (setting it to `(1,0)` gives an ellipse who's longer axis is oriented along the `BASE` direction)
  * x3 - should be set only to either `0` or `1` and is equivalent to the `large-arc-flag` parameter of the SVG arc (1 = large)
  * y3 - should be set only to either `0` or `1` and is equivalent to the `sweep-flag` parameter of the SVG arc (1 = clock-wise)
  * x4 and y4 - represent the point where the arc should end.
-Setting it to `(0,0)` means the arc finishes where it started (back at `(x1,y1)`)
+Setting it to `(0,0)` means the arc finishes where it started (back at `BASE`)

 ## examples